tutumcloud/api-docs/source/includes/service.md

-image | (required) The image used to deploy this service in docker format, i.e. `tutum/hello-world` name | (optional) A human-readable name for the service, i.e. `my-hello-world-app` (default: `image` without namespace) target_num_containers | (optional) The number of containers to run for this service initially (default: 1) run_command | (optional) The command used to start the containers of this service, i.e. `/run.sh` (default: as defined in the image) entrypoint | (optional) The command prefix used to start the cluster containers, i.e. `/usr/sbin/sshd` (default: as defined in the image) container_ports | (optional) An array of objects with port information to be published in the containers for this service, i.e. `[{"protocol": "tcp", "inner_port": 80, "outer_port": 80}]`(default: all ports exposed in the image will be published in random ports) container_envvars | (optional) An array of objects with environment variables to be set in the service containers on launch, i.e. `[{"key": "DB_PASSWORD", "value": "mypass"}]` (default: as defined in the image, plus any link- or role-generated variables) linked_to_service | (optional) An array of service resource URIs to link this service to, including the link name, i.e. `[{"to_service": "/api/v1/service/80ff1635-2d56-478d-a97f-9b59c720e513/", "name": "db"}]` (default: no links) autorestart | (optional) Whether the containers for this service should be restarted if they stop, i.e. `ALWAYS` (default: `OFF`, possible values: `OFF`, `ON_FAILURE`, `ALWAYS`)
+image | (required) The image used to deploy this service in docker format, i.e. `tutum/hello-world` name | (optional) A human-readable name for the service, i.e. `my-hello-world-app` (default: `image` without namespace) target_num_containers | (optional) The number of containers to run for this service initially (default: 1) run_command | (optional) The command used to start the containers of this service, i.e. `/run.sh` (default: `null` - as defined in the image) entrypoint | (optional) The command prefix used to start the containersof this service, i.e. `/usr/sbin/sshd` (default: `null` - as defined in the image) container_ports | (optional) An array of objects with port information to be published in the containers for this service, i.e. `[{"protocol": "tcp", "inner_port": 80, "outer_port": 80}]` (default: all ports exposed in the image will be published in random ports) container_envvars | (optional) An array of objects with environment variables to be set in the service containers on launch, i.e. `[{"key": "DB_PASSWORD", "value": "mypass"}]` (default: as defined in the image, plus any link- or role-generated variables) linked_to_service | (optional) An array of service resource URIs to link this service to, including the link name, i.e. `[{"to_service": "/api/v1/service/80ff1635-2d56-478d-a97f-9b59c720e513/", "name": "db"}]` (default: no links) autorestart | (optional) Whether the containers for this service should be restarted if they stop, i.e. `ALWAYS` (default: `OFF`, possible values: `OFF`, `ON_FAILURE`, `ALWAYS`)